 Temple is our home, and we kvell at the opportunity to be involved musically in all its activities.
 Of course, our first love is the glorious liturgical music that is such an integral part of worship services.
 We look forward each year to the High Holy Day season and its magnificent music.
 Temple Chorale has the best seats in the house!
 If you enjoy singing, please join us.
 Everyone is welcome.

 Temple Chorale began in 1988 when Sid Gefen, a long-time, generous congregant shared his yearning to hear a congregational choir during worship.
 The Gefen Family Music Fund was established for this purpose.

-Our first choir director, Danny Marmorstein began the arduous task of making a bunch of interested, but definitely individual, congregants into a choral unit.
-After an extended period of rehearsals and singing at Shabbat services, the first BIG challenge was presented to the group- that of singing ONE High Holiday service!
-Danny brought this group of scared-silly musical wannabees to a level of success with this venture that was totally unexpected by all and sundry-and the rest is history, as the man said!
+Our first choir director, Danny Marmorstein began the arduous task of meshing a disparate group of interested, yet definitely individual, congregants into a choral unit.
+After an extended period of rehearsals and singing at Shabbat services, the group accepted its first BIG challenge: sing at one High Holy Day service.

-Chorale has also enjoyed participating in numerous musical opportunities within our community at large, including two concerts with the Jacksonville Symphony, multiple combined-worship services with area church choirs, the Interfaith Council’s Festival of Faith, as well as Kristylnacht Remembrance services and Yom Hashoah services held at various synagogues and at the JCA.
-Temple Chorale was joined by the Jacksonville Masterworks Chorale at Temple to perform Handel’s magnificent “Judas Maccabeus”- a truly unique experience.
+Chorale enjoys participating in musical opportunities within our larger community.
+We have sung with the Jacksonville Symphony, at multiple combined-worship services with area church choirs, the Interfaith Council’s Festival of Faith, Kristallnacht Remembrance and Yom Hashoah services.
+At Chanukah, Temple Chorale was joined by the Jacksonville Masterworks Chorale at Temple to perform Handel’s magnificent “Judas Maccabeus.”